IgnatiusFrancis/CoreInfra/Backend/README.md

 # Card Management System

-A backend system built with NestJS and Prisma, providing APIs for fee management, card profile creation, and card request processing
+A backend system built with Nodejs(NestJS) and Prisma, providing APIs for fee management, card profile creation, and card request processing

 # Overview